 One of the best things about vertical pellet smokers is that they have so much space.
 You can usually cook a lot more food on these kinds of smokers than on their alternative design.

 Most of the cookers come with around 4 or 5 racks where you can cook your food.
-It’s a good idea to look at a smoker with around 1500 square inches worth of cooking surface area, though you can likely find much more than this.
+It’s a good idea to look at a smoker with around 1500 square inches worth of a cooking surface area, though you can likely find much more than this.

 Vertical Pellet smokers are a big purchase.
 In addition to this, they involve electronics so there’s a chance that they can break down after you use them for a while.